Delano van Crooij: Club career

 Born in Venlo, Van Crooij played in the VVV-Venlo youth system and joined FC Zwolle in 2011 as their third goalkeeper.
 He was released by Zwolle a year later and had a trial with Bulgarian side Etar Tarnovo, while playing for amateur side Kwiek Venlo.
 That did not materialize and after two years at Deurne, he chose to rejoin VVV over a move to SC Gestel.
-On 24 October 2020, he conceded 13 goals in 13–0 loss against Ajax as VVV-Venlo's goalkeeper, which is a negative record in Holland..
+On 24 October 2020, he conceded 13 goals in 13–0 loss against Ajax as VVV-Venlo's goalkeeper, which is a negative record in Holland.

-On 22 September 2022, van Crooij signed a one-season contract with Sparta Rotterdam.
+On 22 September 2022, Van Crooij signed a one-season contract with Sparta Rotterdam.

+On 30 January 2024, Van Crooij returned to VVV-Venlo on loan.
+On 18 June, the deal was made permanent as Van Crooij signed a one-year contract with the club.

 Personal life

 He is Vito van Crooij's older brother.